Henderson State Reddies

 The Henderson State Reddies is the school mascot and athletic emblem for Henderson State University, located in Arkadelphia, Arkansas.
 Henderson athletic teams compete in NCAA Division II intercollegiate sports and they are members of the Great American Conference for all 12 varsity sports.

-That Old Reddie Spirit

 Upon its establishment in 1905, the Henderson State football team became known for wearing red jerseys.
 Absent a traditional nickname or mascot, the team was appropriately dubbed the “Reds.”
 Eventually, the name shifted to “Reddies,” and it stuck.